 - Do you find yourself staying away from topics that can set your partner off?

 - Do you feel that you can’t do anything right in your partner’s eyes?

 - Do you often feel trapped in your relationship or helpless to make a change?

 - Do you feel unable to go places or see people without letting your partner know?

 - Do you sometimes feel that you deserve the poor treatment you receive?

 - Have you become emotionally numb or broken?

 - Do you find yourself blaming yourself or your children for your partner’s behavior?

 Consult a Washington Domestic Abuse Attorney

 If you can identify with some or all of the emotions above, you may be in an abusive relationship.
 Talk to someone who can help, and read our resources for domestic abuse victims in the Seattle area.
-For information, schedule a free consultation with our office by callinng 425-460-0550.
+For information, schedule a consultation with our office by calling 425-460-0550.